 Interpreting Player Data for Smarter Coaching

-Having a GPS tracker is one thing, but knowing how to turn all those numbers into smarter coaching decisions is where the real magic happens.
+Having a GPS tracker is one thing, but knowing how to turn all those numbers into smarter coaching decisions is where magic happens.
 A tracker spits out a constant stream of data, but without a bit of interpretation, it’s just noise.
-This is where a coach can translate the raw metrics into insights that actually win games, develop players, and, crucially, prevent injuries.
+A coach can translate the raw metrics into insights that win games, develop players, and prevent injuries.
 It's about looking past the obvious figures and finding the story they tell about your team's performance on the pitch.

 You don't need a degree in data science to do this.
 It really just starts with understanding a few key performance indicators (KPIs) and connecting them to what you’re seeing with your own eyes.
 By zeroing in on the most impactful stats, you can make informed decisions that have a direct effect on your training drills, tactical setups, and even how you give feedback to individual players.